 The programme aims to benefit local communities by reducing poverty and anti-social behaviour.
 It will also contribute to the growth of the local economy with employers having access to a pool of people with the relevant skills to meet their needs.

-Pentreath and Pluss will begin to deliver the £5 million programme in early 2017 for the next three years.
-The partners are Pluss, Cornwall Neighbourhoods 4 Change, Cornwall Marine Network, CHAOS, Active Plus, Addaction, Lizard Pathways, Pirate FM, Cornwall Voluntary Sector and Cornwall College.
+Pentreath are a delivery partner for Pluss, who will begin to deliver the £5 million programme in early 2017 for the next three years.
+The partners are Pluss, Cornwall Neighbourhoods 4 Change, Pentreath, Cornwall Marine Network, CHAOS, Active Plus, Addaction, Lizard Pathways, Pirate FM, Cornwall Voluntary Sector and Cornwall College.

 Positive People (part of the Building Better Opportunities programme) is a new project jointly funded by the Big Lottery Fund and the European Social Fund.